 The solution?
 Data validation.
 By using data validation, not only can you control the type of information the user enters into cells (such as dates, numbers, or text) but the range of data as well.

 8) Using Keyboard Shortcuts

-Most people just reach for the mouse when they want to perform an action in Excel, but with a few keyboard shortcuts you can speed up your work and save a great amount of time.
-Here’s a few to get you started:
+Most people just reach for the mouse when they want to perform an action in Excel, but with a few keyboard shortcuts, you can speed up your work and save a great amount of time.
+Here are a few to get you started: